oumaimabenaboud/Gestion-de-musee/README.md

   ![Class Diagram](https://github.com/oumaimabenaboud/Gestion-de-musee/assets/120368654/cc738533-7b1c-4432-84cd-d2e947e13077)

-## Application Interfaces
+## Application Interface

-In this technical section, we provide an overview of the languages used, development tools, and examples of application interfaces.
+In this technical section, we provide an overview of the languages used, development tools, and screenshots of the web application's interface

 - **Languages Used:**
   - Python